rexionmars/snake/README.md

 ```

 A simple example using PUSH, PLUS, MINUS, DUMP<br>
-Use your favorite editor, i lovel neovim
+Use your favorite editor, i love neovim
 ```sh
 $ nvim sun.snake
 ```